 FourJaw Manufacturing Productivity Index

 FourJaw’s data team analysed a range of data provided by the Office of National Statistics (ONS) to create a rolling five-year picture of output and productivity for the whole UK manufacturing sector and at the subsector and company level.
 Sources included the ONS’s Index of Production and producer price inflation datasets, and UK business activity, size and location statistical bulletins.
 FourJaw calculated productivity levels by adjusting output figures in line with the corresponding inflation rate.
 Company and employee level figures are averages based on the value of output and productivity per assumed active UK manufacturer at the time.
-Performance where indexed is indexed to June 2022 figures.
+Performance where indexed is indexed to Q1 2023 levels.